iamgauravpande/terraform-google-homelab/modules/serviceaccounts/README.md

 }
 ```

-`main.tf` would contain the code to create a new service_account
+`main.tf` would contain below codes:

+1. To create a new service_account:

 ```hcl
 resource "google_service_account" "service_account" {